This page contains explanatory notes and background information on various entries on the Books and Maps pages.

 Chart of the Antarctic Attributed to Pedro Reinel and containing original record of the voyage of Magellan in the Atlantic.
 M. D.

-In 1831, The Royal Geographical Society published J. Gardner's engraved Chart, inserted between pages 156 & 156 in Phillip Parker King's “Some Observations …” paper.
+In 1831, The Royal Geographical Society published J. Gardner's engraved Chart of a Part of South America, inserted between pages 156 & 156 in Phillip Parker King's “Some Observations …” paper.
 In 1839, the chart was inserted between pages 462 & 463 in Volume 1 of FitzRoy et al; Narrative of the Surveying Voyages … .

 In both charts, San Sebastián bay is placed some 25 miles south of its actual location, and its inner shore deleted.
 The simple compass rose on the 1831 chart is omitted on the 1839 chart.
 The legends at the bottom of each chart are: